Redundancy

 -

-Restart Revolution while in redundancy
+Restart OneAlert while in redundancy

 Always restart the primary server first.